Reflect in JavaScript Explained!

 The

-object.const obj = { one: 1, two: 2 }; // target object const arr = ['one', 'two']; // target object console.log(Reflect.isExtensible(obj)); // true console.log(Reflect.isExtensible(arr)); // true // prevent extensibility Object.seal(obj); Object.preventExtensions(arr); console.log(Reflect.isExtensible(obj)); // false console.log(Reflect.isExtensible(arr)); // false
+Reflect.isExtensible()method is used to check if new properties can be added to thetargetobject.const obj = { one: 1, two: 2 }; // target object const arr = ['one', 'two']; // target object console.log(Reflect.isExtensible(obj)); // true console.log(Reflect.isExtensible(arr)); // true // prevent extensibility Object.seal(obj); Object.preventExtensions(arr); console.log(Reflect.isExtensible(obj)); // false console.log(Reflect.isExtensible(arr)); // false -

 ownsKey()